-The Company adopts the Responsible Precious Materials Management Policy (hereafter the "Policy"), which is consistent with the Model Policy outlined in Annex II of the OECD Due Diligence Guidance for Responsible Supply Chains of Materials from Conflict-affected and High-Risk Areas.
-In the Policy, we state that we procure raw materials in accordance with the policy.
-We review the Policy at least once a year and revise it as necessary with approval by senior management.
+The Company adopts the Responsible Precious Materials Management Policy (hereafter, the "Policy"), which is consistent with the Model Policy outlined in Annex II of the OECD Due Diligence Guidance for Responsible Supply Chains of Materials from Conflict-affected and High-Risk Areas.
+In the Policy, we state that we procure raw materials in accordance with its guidelines.
+We review the Policy at least once a year and revise it as necessary, with approval from senior management.
 The latest Policy is consistent with the LBMA Responsible Gold Guidance Version 9 (hereafter "RGG9").
-We not only make the Policy available on our website in both Japanese and English so that anyone can refer to it but also communicate the Policy, orally or in writing, to our gold suppliers before the start of the transaction.
+We make the Policy available on our website in both Japanese and English and also communicate it in writing to our gold suppliers before initiating transactions.